Interactive Brokers Python API: Momentum Strategy (2026)

 return (current_price - past_price) / past_price

-One nuance: IBKR's reqHistoricalData returns unadjusted midpoint for Forex pairs (unlike adjusted stock data).
-For FX momentum this is correct โ€” no adjustment needed.
+One nuance documented in the TWS API guide: reqHistoricalData returns unadjusted midpoint for forex pairs (unlike adjusted equity series).
+For an FX momentum signal this is the correct choice β€” there's nothing to adjust.

 The Seasonality Filter